Jan 19 & 20, 2013 - Politics

 Many of you know that former Kentucky Senator Jim Bunning is a member of the Baseball Hall of Fame.
 He was a dominant pitcher for most of his 17 years in the majors, mostly for the Detroit Tigers and Philadelphia Phillies.
 Finshed his career 224-184 with a 3.27 ERA.
 He is one of the few to throw no-hitters in both leagues.

-Former New York Governor and presidential candidate Mario Cuomo had a promising baseball career cut short by a fastball.
-He was signed by the Pittsburgh Pirates organization in 1951 and assigned to their Brunswick minor league team.
+Former New York Governor and presidential candidate, the late Mario Cuomo had a promising baseball career cut short by a fastball.
+He was signed by the Pittsburgh Pirates organization in 1951 and assigned to their Brunswick, New Jersey minor league team.
 Later that first season he was hit in the head by a fastball.
 It was so serious doctors advised he give up baseball, which he did, and went on to finish law school.

 Former President George W. Bush was principal owner of the Texas Rangers.
 His father, former President George H. W. Bush played baseball for Yale.